 It reduces melanin synthesis, making it a suitable ingredient for reducing hyperpigmentation.
 This in vitro study, for example, found that melanin in human melanocytes was decreased by 35% when treated with 5% Galactomyces Ferment Filtrate and reduced by 55% when treated with 10% Galactomyces Ferment Filtrate (both for 25 days).

-Strengthens the skin barrier
+Strengthens the Skin Barrier

 It strengthens the skin barrier by up-regulating keratinocyte differentiation and activating the aryl hydrocarbon receptor (AhR), helping to protect the skin from water loss and UV damage—as shown in this study.

-GFF is rich in amino acids, minerals, vitamins, and organic acids.
+Galactomyces is rich in amino acids, minerals, vitamins, and organic acids.
 These can help protect your skin from environmental damage, creating a healthier skin barrier.
-GFF also increases the production of hyaluronan in epidermal cells.
+Galactomyces also increases the production of hyaluronan in epidermal cells.
 Hyaluronan is also known as hyaluronic acid.
 Hyaluronan is the solution to dry skin and younger-looking skin.
 It will make your skin look more hydrated and healthier.
 You’ll be closer to your ultimate skin goal—glass skin!

 This Korean study found that treatment with an essence containing 97% Galactomyces Ferment Filtrate reduced enlarged pores and blackheads by 15% and 21%, respectively.